1600 Ninth Street

 Based upon the input from all participants, the ROCP developed a set of direct support professional competencies which were approved by DDS and are used as the basis for the training and testing program.

-Statutes of 1998 require all existing and new direct support professionals to either pass a challenge test or take the training and pass a challenge test for each of the 35-hour training segments.
-See Direct Support Professional Training Legislation, Welfare and Institutions Code 4681.4 and 4681.5, on this Web site.
+Statutes of 1998 require all existing and new direct support professionals to either pass a challenge test or take the training course and pass a test for each of the 35-hour training segments.
+See Direct Support Professional Training Statue, Welfare and Institutions Code 4695.2 on this website.